 We also know there’s an upper limit, or ceiling, on the amount of stimulation your muscles can respond to in any given workout.

 As an example, let’s say that doing 8 sets rather than 4 sets per muscle group speeds up growth by 20%.
 But going from 8 sets to 12 sets might increase growth by 10%.

 Increasing the set count even further may well have no benefits at all, and could end up impairing rather than improving your results.

 The additional sets still need to be recovered from, taxing your body’s limited resources while making no contribution to muscle growth.

 In some cases, particularly if you’re an advanced lifter looking to spur new growth, you’re better off spreading your training across multiple sessions, rather than trying to cram all your volume into a small number of weekly workouts.

 And that’s exactly what feeder workouts allow you to do.
-A couple of heavy sessions, followed by a couple of lighter sessions means you’re getting more volume in for that particular muscle, but without interfering too much with recovery.
+A couple of heavy sessions, followed by a couple of lighter sessions means you’re getting more volume in for that particular muscle, but without interfering too much with repair and recovery.